Shaobin-Jiang/IceNvim/README.md

     - gcc
     - node
     - npm
-  - Required by null-ls (in this configuration):
-    - shfmt
-    - stylua
   - Required by rust-tools:
     - rust-analyzer (NOT the rust-analyzer provided by Mason!!!)
   - python3 and pip3